-Here are the best places to visit in Albania for the weekend.
-Museums, castles, nature, and more.

 Though a recent history of communism has darkened this country’s reputation and probably will falsely remain a part of its identity for decades to come, Albania is a completely safe country with some of the warmest people you will ever encounter.

 Those willing to risk going into the unknown will thank themselves immensely once they discover what Albanians are all about.
-And those people will love the natural gems this place has to offer, as well, as these best places to visit in Albania on a weekend break clearly show.
+And those people will also love the natural gems this place has to offer, as these best places to visit in Albania on a weekend break clearly show.

 Take a chance, take a short dip in Albania and let your senses overcome you.